 Can You Sue a Maryland Pest Company That Failed To Get Rid of Termites?

 You may be able to hold a Maryland pest control company or termite damage contractor responsible for the harms caused if they failed to properly exterminate the termites inside your home or repair the ensuing damage.
 At Whitney, LLP, our experienced lawyers have helped homeowners throughout the state recover substantial termite damage repair settlements and verdicts from pest control companies that failed to take proper extermination measures.
 In one case, we recovered $1,068,000 for one of our clients from a negligent termite inspection company that failed to detect an infestation, leading to severe structural damage.
-You will not incur any out-of-pocket fees or expenses for us to pursue a termite damage claim, and you can start by requesting a free consultation.
+You can start by requesting a free consultation.

 Barry Simms of WBAL covered the experience of one of our clients, a couple who suffered severe termite damage in their home.
 The experienced termite attorneys at Whitney, LLP have successfully sued the parties responsible for failing to disclose, detect or properly exterminate termites, including home sellers, dishonest or negligent real estate agents, home “flippers” looking for a fast sale and pest companies that fail to detect or exterminate the insects.
 Our clients have recovered financially for their emotional distress as well as the costs of eliminating the infestation and repairing the damage caused by termites.

 Maryland Pest Companies’ Responsibility for Serious Property Damage